haacked/haacked.com/_posts/archived/2005-05-30-thereisnoperfectdesign.aspx.markdown

 ---
 layout: post
-title: "There Is No Perfect Design"
+title: There Is No Perfect Design
 date: 2005-05-30 -0800
 comments: true
 disqus_identifier: 3934
-categories: [code]
+categories:
+- code
+redirect_from: "/archive/2005/05/29/thereisnoperfectdesign.aspx/"
 ---

 Many developers, especially those fresh out of college (though older developers are just as prone), fall into the trap of believing in an absolute concept of “the perfect design”.
 I hate to break such youthful